venomaze/address-swapper/README.md

 This malware uses [cryptocurrency-address-detector](https://www.npmjs.com/package/cryptocurrency-address-detector) package for cryptocurrency address detection.<br>

-**Disclaimer**: I am NOT responsible for any kind of misuse and/or abuse.
+**Disclaimer**: This is for educational purposes only.
+I am NOT responsible for any kind of misuse and/or abuse.

 ## Supported Cryptocurrencies